Tips for A Successful Adoption

 Dog parks are a no-no. At least until you know your dog very well.
 It is stressful for many dogs to go into those little fenced-in city dog parks.
 They have nowhere to run or hide.
 As they are in a new home, their stress should be minimized before going to places like dog parks.

-If you already have a dog, please introduce them to each other on neutral territory, and remember that the driveway is not neutral enough so take them to a park or a school playground for their first meeting.
+If you have other dogs, please introduce them to each other on neutral territory, and remember that the driveway is not neutral enough.
+Take them away from the home, to a park or a school playground, for their first meeting.

-Do not feed the two close to each other.
+Do not feed the dogs close to each other.
+Don’t give them bones or other high-value treats or chew toys together.
 Use separate rooms, so they do not quarrel.
 Some dogs do not like a newcomer taking their toys and possessions.
-Be aware that with more than one dog pecking order will need to be established sooner or later.
+Be aware that with more than one dog, a pecking order will need to be established sooner or later.

 Bonding With Your New Dog